caprock-autonomy/.github/profile/README.md

 ## Development Story

-The CAT ecosystem grew from practical robot-building experience.
+The CAT ecosystem grew from practical robot-building experience by **Dr. Kalana Pothuwila**.

 Early robots such as **CAT Rover R6 Mapper** and **CAT Rover R7 Turtle** used custom wiring, separate batteries, buck converters, fuses, switches, breadboards, Arduino boards, and embedded computers.
 These platforms helped reveal the real challenges of robot electronics: